-- (a) when using the CSD the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of the formal written price quotation be advertised for at least seven days on the website and an official notice board of the municipality; offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (c) That the Accounting officer must take all reasonable steps to ensure that the procurement of goods and services through written or verbal quotations or formal price quotations is not abused - (d) the accounting officer or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a subdelegation; - (e) offers below R30 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (e) acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest points; - (f) The municipality must implement proper record keeping.
+- (a) When using the GSD the accounting officer must promote ongoing competition amongs providers by inviting providers to submit quotations on a rotation basis; - (b) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of the formal written price quotation be advertised for at least seven days on the website and an official notice board of the municipality; offers received must be evaluated on a comparative basis taking into account unconditional discounts;

-- (g) Quotations below and above R30 000.00 must be deposited in the quotation box and must be opened in public in the presence of SCM officials and Risk Management /internal audit - (h) Formal written quotations pre evaluation on administrative compliance must be conducted during the opening and a register must be kept
+- (c) That the Accounting officer must take all reasonable steps to ensure that the procurement of goods and services through written or verbal quotations or formal price quotations is not abused - (d) the accounting officer or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a subdelegation; - (e) offers below R30 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (e) acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest points; - (f) The municipality must implement proper record keeping. - (g) Quota ions below and above R30 000 00 must be deposited in the quotation box and must be opened in public in the presence of SCM officials and risk management /internal audit.